 Fred thought it was “fair” that Kelly contribute a portion of her income to their joint account to pay for expenses.

 No compromise was in sight but what did happen next was better.

-They decided to listen to what was inside.
+They came to us and we encouraged them to take a few moments to listen to what was inside.

 She saw that she had been living as a little, helpless girl and she could make another choice.

-When Fred took some time to reflect on where his beliefs came from, he saw that he had watched his father become resentful of his mother because he was the sole bread-winner for many years.
+When Fred took some time to reflect on where his beliefs came from, he saw that he had watched his father become resentful of his mother because he had been the sole bread-winner for many years.

 His mom was a stay-at-home mom and although that was their agreement, his dad was still resentful.